schwaa/pptxcreator/memory-bank/productContext.md

 Currently, the tool uses a predefined JSON file to populate a PowerPoint template, focusing on validating the generation logic and template mapping.

 **Future Vision:**
 The ultimate goal is to allow users to supply a block of text or a markdown file.
-The system will use AI to analyze and segment the content, select optimal layouts, and generate the intermediate JSON data file for presentation generation.
+The system will use an LLM via OpenRouter (model: deepseek/deepseek-chat-v3-0324:free) to analyze and segment the content, select optimal layouts, and generate the intermediate JSON data file for presentation generation.

 ## Problems Solved
 1. Manual PowerPoint Creation Overhead